-- 15.1 ADVANCED CIVILIZATION: The Expansion Project may be played by between five and eighteen players.
+15.1 ADVANCED CIVILIZATION: The Expansion Project may be played by between five and eighteen players.
 Depending on the number of players and time available, the playing area, number of tokens per player, starting areas and certain rules are different, as set out below.
-Unless otherwise specified, all other rules remain in effect. - 15.11 For the basic game, when selecting which civilizations to play players should always select civilizations whose starting locations are close to others (you cannot leave gaps).
-Many times simply removing panels will create a suitable playing area however some civilizations will not be properly playable without removing from play certain areas from the map.
+Unless otherwise specified, all other rules remain in effect.

+15.11 For the basic game, when selecting which civilizations to play players should always select civilizations whose starting locations are close to others (you cannot leave gaps).
+Many times simply removing panels will create a suitable playing area - however some civilizations will not be properly playable without removing from play certain areas from the map.
 This is done by covering up the population limit and making it impassable.
 The exact number of areas to be removed should be determined by the ENTIRE group BEFORE any civilizations are randomly assigned.
-The optimal starting locations will be further detailed in the upcoming scenario playbook.
+This section is still under testing and the optimal starting locations will be further detailed in the upcoming scenario playbook.
 For right now, the important thing is to make sure everyone agrees on what is fair before randomly assigning civilizations.
 For all games currently use 55 tokens.
+Below is a table of recommended starting locations: